Microform Reader Printers: Vintage Viewing Technology

 Why Analog in the Digital Age?

 This is the big question.
 Why microform when there are so many digital options available?
 The primary reason we heard is that not all data is digital.
 Many records and publications produced over the last century or more have been written to microform, but for every image that is digitized, there are likely ten more that have yet to be scanned.
-So some users (like the woman who inspired this blog) use their reader printers to read publications which are no longer available in print and may not have been digitized yet.
+So some users (like the woman who inspired this blog) use their microform reader printers to read publications that are no longer available in print and may not have been digitized yet.
 Others just do it for nostalgia.

 A second reason given is research.
 Richard Saunders, dean of library services at Southern Utah University, states, “I have been working on a biography of historian Dale L. Morgan for many years.
 I bought a set of correspondence reels for myself to have at hand as I work on the biography.”

 One of the most common responses we received was that reader printers are used for genealogical research.
 A LinkedIn responder from a genealogy group shared with us his story, stating “A MF [microform] scanner is a wild extravagance for personal use, but a great convenience if one can afford it.
-Having one enables me do in-depth research I’d never be able to do if I had to go to a library.
+Having one enables me to do in-depth research I’d never be able to do if I had to go to a library.
 I’ve found hundreds of deeds, wills and other documents which let me build a more detailed picture of our ancestors and their extended families.”

 Sherry Raleigh-Adams, owner and transcriber-in-chief of Gone West Publications, states, “I have owned a microfilm reader for several years and use it to transcribe and abstract genealogical data from old newspapers for my publications.
 It does not have a printer function, but I love having it in my home office so that I can work whenever it’s convenient without having to drive to the library.”